ansible/ansible-lint/docs/index.rst

 easily lead to bugs or make code harder to maintain.

 Ansible lint is also supposed to help users upgrade their code to work with newer versions of Ansible.
-Due to this reason we recommand using it with the newest version of Ansible, even if the version used in production may be older.
+Due to this reason we recommend using it with the newest version of Ansible, even if the version used in production may be older.